Applies To | |||

 Simply model the pipe routing and apply soil properties as needed.
 Refer to the "PIPE-SOIL Interaction: Transition Example" in the AutoPIPE's online help for techniques of apply vertical soil and horizontal soil properties.

-3. Select the node point on the carrier pipe where the spider supports are to be placed, insert a support (V-stop, Guide, incline), specify the corresponding casing pipe node point for the support's "Connected To:" field.
+Select node point on the carrier pipe where the spider supports are to be placed, insert a support (V-stop, Guide, incline), specify the corresponding casing pipe node point for the support's "Connected To:" field.
 Thus supporting the carrier pipe from the casing pipe.

 Pipe Seal or Link-Seal (hydrostatic sealing system of rubber applies secure, consistent pressure around pipes)